4.507

 Art, Culture, and Technology Studio

 Explores the theory and criticism of intersections between art, culture, and technology in relation to contemporary artistic practice, critical design, and media.
-Students consider methods of investigation, documentation, and display and explore modes of communication across disciplines.
-Students develop projects in which they organize research methods and goals, engage in production, cultivate a context for their practice, and explore how to compellingly communicate, display, and document their work.
-Regular presentation and peer-critique sessions, as well as reviews involving ACT faculty and fellows, and external guest reviewers provide students with ample feedback as their projects develop.
+Students consider methods of investigation, documentation, and display and explore modes of communication.
+Students develop projects in which they organize research goals, engage in production, cultivate a context for practice, and explore how to communicate, display, and document work, with artistic practice as a method of critical inquiry/knowledge dissemination.
+Regular presentation and peer-critiques, reviews with ACT faculty and fellows, and external guest reviewers provide feedback as projects develop.
+Simultaneously, students prepare for thesis through both foundational texts in contemporary theory and criticism and artist writings, alongside presentations and discussions on methodological perspectives required of interdisciplinary approaches.
+Restricted to SMACT students.

 Spring